Anaminus/roblox-library/modules/Binstruct/README.md

 # TypeDef
 [TypeDef]: #user-content-typedef
 ```
-type TypeDef = {[1]: string, ...}
+type TypeDef = {
+	[1]: string,
+	...,
+}
 ```

-TypeDef is a table where the first element determines the remaining structure of the table:
+TypeDef is a table where the first element indicates a type that determines the remaining structure of the table.
+The following types are
+defined:

-    {"pad", size: number}
+    {"pad", number}
-        Padding. *size* is the number of bits to pad with.
+        Padding.
+Does not read or write any value.
+The parameter is the number of bits to pad with.

-    {"align", size: number}
+    {"align", number}
-        Pad until the buffer is aligned to *size* bits.
+        Pad until the buffer is aligned to the number of bits indicated by the parameter.
+Does not read or write any value.

-    {"bool", size: number?}
+    {"bool", number?}
-        A boolean. *size* is the number of bits used to represent the value, defaulting to 1.
+        A boolean.
+The parameter is the number of bits used to represent the value, defaulting to 1.

-    {"int", size: number
+    {"int", number}
-        A signed integer. *size* is the number of bits used to represent the value.
+        A signed integer.
+The parameter is the number of bits used to represent the value.

-    {"uint", size: number}
+    {"uint", number}
-        An unsigned integer. *size* is the number of bits used to represent the value.
+        An unsigned integer.
+The parameter is the number of bits used to represent the value.

     {"byte"}
         Shorthand for `{"uint", 8}`.

-    {"float", size: number?}
+    {"float", number?}
-        A floating-point number. *size* is the number of bits used to represent the value, and must be 32 or 64.
+        A floating-point number.
+The parameter is the number of bits used to represent the value, and must be 32 or 64.
 Defaults to 64.

-    {"fixed", i: number, f: number}
+    {"fixed", number, number}
-        A signed fixed-point number. *i* is the number of bits used to represent the integer part, and *f* is the number of bits used to represent the fractional part.
+        A signed fixed-point number.
+The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.

-    {"ufixed", i: number, f: number}
+    {"ufixed", number, number}
-        An unsigned fixed-point number. *i* is the number of bits used to represent the integer part, and *f* is the number of bits used to represent the fractional part.
+        An unsigned fixed-point number.
+The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.

-    {"string", size: number}
+    {"string", number}
         A sequence of characters.
-Encoded as an unsigned integer indicating the length of the string, followed by the raw bytes of the string. *size* is the number of bits used to represent the length.
+Encoded as an unsigned integer indicating the length of the string, followed by the raw bytes of the string.
+        The parameter is the number of bits used to represent the length.

-    {"struct", ...{[1]: string, [2]: TypeDef}}
+    {"struct", ...{string, TypeDef}}
         A set of named fields.
-Each element is a table indicating a field of the struct.
-The first element of a field is the name, and the second element is a TypeDef.
+Each parameter is a table defining a field of the struct.
+The first element of a field definition is the name of the field, and the second element indicate the type of the field.

-    {"array", size: number|string, type: TypeDef}
+    {"array", number|string, TypeDef}
-        A list of unnamed fields. *size* indicates the size of the array.
+        A list of unnamed fields.
+The first parameter is the *size* of the array.
 If *size* is a number, this indicates a constant size.
 If *size* is a string, it indicates the name of a field in the parent struct from which the size is determined.
-Evaluates to 0 if the field cannot be determined or is a non-number.
+Evaluates to 0 if this field cannot be determined or is a non-number.
+The second parameter is the type of each element in the array.